 Again, I would stress that I am not in a performance situation merely want to stay in a fit state to cycle day after day in often mountainous and or hot places.

 The list below is for a man without a lot of hair!
 I suppose my main idea is to promote cleanliness.
 If you turn up at a camp site or hotel/ hostel reception smelling like a polecat and looking like you’ve been dragged through a mud bath then you may be turned away.
 I recollect a good friend losing the coin toss about who went into Reception to sort out a room for the night.
 He strolled into the hotel in Florence to enquire about a room and in the conversation asked ‘how much?’ to which the response was ‘to you, too much”!
 Clearly we were not welcome.
 It does help to think about how you look.
 In addition if you get some cuts or grazes you might have infection problems.

 A. Cleanliness – I think it vital to keep clean.
 You’ll spend most of the day hot and grubby.
 At the end of the day you need to clean up.
 I hate the thought of entering my sleeping bag grubby and or having to wear soiled clothing day after day.
 I carry a shower solution which is a ‘bladder’ bag that folds up to be very small but takes a rose fitting – this can be hung from a tree and you can shower under it.
 I seldom have to use it but it is useful as and when.
 This is from a park in Missouri, where I got some hot water from the bathroom of a petrol/gas station washroom nearby:

-C. Shaving – As a man then I know it seems so ‘Twentieth Century’ to talk about a razor and not automatically growing a beard but I thought I would put it out there.
-It is possible to be male and not look like a wild eyed vagrant in lycra on the road or is that the charm?
+B. Shaving – As a man then I know it seems so ‘Twentieth Century’ to talk about a razor and not automatically growing a beard but I thought I would put it out there.
+I carry a wet razor and shaving gel.

 ELECTRONICS, MONEY MANAGEMENT & SAFETY